hamed-nhi/Multi-Agent-RAG/README.md

 ## 🙏 Acknowledgements

-The architecture and core concepts of this project are heavily inspired by the insightful work presented in the following research paper:
+The core architecture of this project is heavily inspired by the insightful work presented in the research paper "A Collaborative Multi-Agent Approach to Retrieval-Augmented Generation Across Diverse Data."

+The **Refiner Agent**, which provides a self-correction loop for failed queries, is an original contribution to this project and was not part of the initial paper's design.
+This feature was added to enhance the system's robustness and error handling.

 * **Title**: A Collaborative Multi-Agent Approach to Retrieval-Augmented Generation Across Diverse Data
 * **Authors**: Aniruddha Salve, Saba Attar, Mahesh Deshmukh, Sayali Shivpuje, Arnab Mitra Utsab